 There are many inputs to PowerMark, covering all aspects of the NEM and including AEMO's electricity demand projections.
-ACIL Tasman routinely keeps PowerMark up to date as these inputs are available.
+ACIL Allen routinely keeps PowerMark up to date as these inputs are available.

 Key among these is the likely future demand for electricity.
 This is used PowerMark in terms of both maximum demand (MW) and energy sales (GWh).
-Rather than preparing growth projections in house, ACIL Tasman relies on projections published by AEMO.
-The presentation of those projections has changed somewhat in recent years.
-In the past they have been published in the South Australian Annual Planning Report which was an input into the (electricity) statement of opportunities.
-With the establishment of AEMO and its incorporation of the Electricity Supply Industry Planning Council, the projections were published in the South Australian Supply and Demand Outlook.
-In 2012 they were first published in the National Electricity Forecasting Report (NEFR).
+Rather than preparing growth projections in house, ACIL Allen relies on projections published by AEMO as published in the National Electricity Forecasting Report each year.